Why You Need Responsive Web Design

 But for years, the reliable desktop computer has sustained its position at the top of the digital media pile, until now.
 In a 2016 report titled, US Cross-Platform Future in Focus, the website comScore, details how consumers are consuming digital media, and it seems that the tipping point has finally been reached.
 65% of digital media is consumed on mobile devices while 35% is content is viewed on desktop computers.
 Mobile is now well and truly the primary touchpoint for internet users.
 Of course, desktops are still important for business and online transactions.
 The functionality and practicality of personal computers will not be bested anytime soon.
 But for any business looking to build a digital media marketing strategy, ignoring the need for cross-platform functionality means ignoring the lion’s share of the growing digital market.
 When optimizing your online offerings for the challenges of a digital world where growth is being driven by mobile, there’s no concept more important than responsive web design.
 Responsive web design as an idea was developed by author and web designer Ethan Marcotte in 2010.
 Even back then, Ethan saw the writing on the wall.
 Although smartphone development was just in its infancy, already businesses had started to commission projects demanding “iPhone only website designs”.
-Rather than taking these requests at face value and creating separate websites for desktop, laptop, mobile and tablet users.
-Ethan decided to take some inspiration from the world of architecture where “interactive architecture” was just coming into vogue, basically the idea was that physical spaces could bend, shift and transform according to the needs of the people who passed through them.
-Now, in building construction where foundations are laid in brick and mortar, and only become more difficult to change as development continues, that’s no easy task.
+Rather than taking these requests at face value and creating separate websites for desktop, laptop, mobile, and tablet users.
+Ethan decided to take some inspiration from the world of architecture where “interactive architecture” was just coming into vogue.
+The idea was that physical spaces could bend, shift, and transform according to the needs of the people who passed through them.
+In building construction where foundations are laid in brick and mortar and only become more difficult to change as development continues, that’s no easy task.
 In website development the idea of flexibility and adaptation is part of the package, designs and content are built to be updated and refined.
 Ethan decided to simply take this concept one step further by implementing fluid grids, flexible images and adjustable media prompt into his design.
-Thus, a website could intuitively adjust to the requirements of any device, screen size or screen orientation; customers would receive a consistent experience no matter how they chose to access their digital media.
+Thus, a website could intuitively adjust to the requirements of any device, screen size, or screen orientation; customers would receive a consistent experience no matter how they chose to access their digital media.

 The Fundamentals of Responsive Web Design

 Breakpoints basically define limits for how wide design elements on your website can be.
 To account for the width of larger desktop screens, content is usually broken up into three columns, while smartphones will usually have just one.
 Generally, breakpoints are set according to the most common dimensions used for browsers on different devices.
-Standard widths are 1200/960 px for desktops, 768 px for tablets in portrait mode, 480 px for mobiles in landscape mode and 320 px for mobiles in portrait mode.
+Standard widths are 1200/960 px for desktops, 768 px for tablets in portrait mode, 480 px for mobiles in landscape mode, and 320 px for mobiles in portrait mode.
 However as retina displays have become more and more common on mobile devices, breakpoints have become easier to port as is between devices.
 Remember that sometimes you won’t want your content to take up the entirety of the screen, on television displays for example; viewing quality is usually enhanced when a smaller percentage of the screen is utilized.

 Designers specify a scale when elements are arranged to fit a specific device.
 This scale will determine the constant spacing between content, as well as how much of the width of its container it should take up.
-As the browser increases, or decreases in width these elements will scale accordingly.
+As the browser increases or decreases in width, these elements will scale accordingly.
 When it becomes impossible to scale objects according to the browser width, the design will naturally implement a breakpoint, to keep content clean and readable.
 On smaller screens, this will create, longer more vertical content, as the limited width forces more and more elements past the breakpoint.

 Customers do not want to wait an eternity for images and media content to load on their screens.
 In the digital world, anything longer than a few seconds can seem like an eternity.
 For smaller mobile screens, fewer graphics and smaller sized ads facilitate quick browsing